XpressReal/xpressreal-wiki/en/src/content/docs/guides/other-systems.md

 description: How to download and install other OS to XpressReal T3 SBC.
 ---

-In addition to openFyde, the XpressReal T3 supports other operating systems, such as Linux and Android.
+In addition to openFyde/FydeOS, the XpressReal T3 supports other operating systems, such as Linux and Android.
 You can download the OS images from our [Resource Download](/reference/resource-download/) page to experiment with different systems.